bolongpa/Covid_Visualization/project-starter/presentations/proposal/TRANSCRIPT.md

     Since we think that policy also affects the society a lot, such as lockdown policy, so we will also specify the important policies in the graph.

     * COVID-19 policy actions by state: [US Government Response to Coronavirus](https://www.usa.gov/coronavirus)
-* Tools:
-    * JavaScript/Jquery/D3
-    * Inkscape
-    * Python
+* In this project, we will mainly use JavaScript to build the website, including JQuery and D3 and Inkscape to plot the graphs.
+In addition, we will use Python to do data collection and preprocessing.
 ## Slide 9
-* Data Preprocessing:
+* Some data preprocessing is needed so that it will be more convenient to do the visualizations for the later steps.
+These include:
-    * Covid Data is separated by date, to make is easier to retrieve data, we will group them into a file or at least by month.
+    * Covid Data is separated by date, we will group them into a file or at least by month.
     * The unemployment rate files are separated by states, so we need to combine them together into a file.
     *   Extract important policies regarding Covid, such as lockdown policy.